101Room/sandbox_PowerShell_routine_killer_for_scientist/README.md

 PowerShell as default don't let you run scripts if you are not a server.
 You should or change security settings about this or write in code that this time you allow scripts.
 You could open `cmd` (crtl+R) and insert command with policy and script adress:

-`powershell -ExecutionPolicy Bypass -File C:\MyNumericalSimulation\LAMMPS\crack\script.ps1 `
+`powershell -ExecutionPolicy Bypass -File C:\MyScripts\script.ps1 `

 this will allow to run script this time.
 (It more safely tnan cange secure policy.)

 Or you could use `powershell -ExecutionPolicy Bypass` and visit your directory.
+You could also just put it in `C\:Users\YourName `
+PowerShell then could find it atomatically only with name: `powershell -ExecutionPolicy Bypass -File script.ps1 `.